 What is Acoustic Neuroma?

 Acoustic neuroma is generally related to genetic disorders and is not very common.
 It is a benign tumor, which grows gradually with the overproduction of the Schwann cells.
 It presses the hearing and the balancing nerves in the inner ear.
 There are two subtypes of acoustic neuroma Unilateral acoustic neuromas and Bilateral acoustic neuromas.
-It is a slow-growing tumor and it directly affects balance and hearing and causes hearing loss, unsteadiness, and ringing in the ear.
+It is a slow-growing tumor, and it directly affects balance and hearing and causes hearing loss, instability, and ringing in the ear.

 Cause of Acoustic Neuroma: